Make the Switch to MariaDB

 Enterprise-grade HA and scalability

-MariaDB’s database portfolio has built-in scale-out read replication, multi-master clustering and distributed SQL capable of handling transactional and analytical operations.
+MariaDB’s database portfolio has built-in scale-out read replication and multi-master clustering capable of handling transactional and analytical operations.
 All functionality is built-in and requires zero code or integration support from developers.

 More on High Availability